ICGC-TCGA-PanCancer/cli/QuickStart.md

 Context... what is this?

+Diagram showing S3->workflow(s)->S3 out.
+People need to realize if they can do this for one they can do it for 500.
+We need S3 support in our workflows (inputs and outputs).

 ##What You Need

 Before you get started, there are a few items you will need to have available: